Digital and email marketing have captured many headlines in the last decade. Unfortunately, not all of the headlines have been positive.

 What’s more, these tools can have free accounts that don’t require any commitment, or month to month subscriptions that offer discounted per piece fees for each mailer sent in a test.

-This is a basic outline of the steps required to brainstorm, design, and deliver high-quality direct mail campaigns to a targeted audience.
+Below is a basic outline of the steps required to brainstorm, design, and deliver high-quality direct mail campaigns to a targeted audience.
+Imagine constructing a testing process that uses “the old way”.
 You’ll notice that the newer direct mail automation workflow is far more streamlined, while involving fewer moving parts.

 What Types Of Businesses Use Direct Mail?